 Servers: Computers, but Bigger

-The purpose of a computer server: You have probably heard the term “server” used before in relation to your company’s IT system, but you may not know exactly what it means.
+The purpose of a computer server: You have probably heard the term “server” used before in relation to your company’s IT system, but you may not know exactly what is the purpose of a computer server.
 Think of a server as a mega-powered computer with all the components described above in greater numbers and with magnified capacity.
-Servers are equipped with specific programs and hardware that enable them to offer services to other computers on its network (i.e., run an application, control authentication onto the network, store and access shared files, etc.).
+Servers are equipped with specific programs and hardware that enable them to offer services to other computers on their network (i.e., run an application, control authentication onto the network, store and access shared files, etc.).
 Many server systems are structured to be redundant, meaning that the server can continue working normally even if one or more of its components fail.

 Servers are a critical piece of most organizations’ IT infrastructure because they enable the network to “serve” more people or programs at one time and consolidate workloads; (for example, one server can provide access to all printers and files on a network.
 Most companies keep their servers tucked away out of sight in a closet, or even off-premises in a hosted datacenter – but more on that later.